-Jam Auction, Jam Pitch or Jam Joint A scam in which giveaways of slum merchandise are used to excite and confuse the audience into purchasing inferior goods at inflated prices.
-The technique involves giving away small but useful slum items to everyone at the beginning, under the pretense that the auctioneer is distributing valuable items as an advertising promotion by the manufacturer.
-The agent exacts a token payment, just pennies, and promises that much more will be forthcoming.
-Then the agent alternates giveaways of slightly more valuable items with sales of them for almost nothing, confusing the marks as to whether, at any given time, they are putting up money "as a good faith gesture" that they will get back, or whether they are tendering payment.
-When the audience is thoroughly confused the agents add the final wrinkle: the sale of almost worthless (but apparently valuable) merchandise for what seem like "bargain" prices.
+Jam Auction, Jam Pitch or Jam Joint A scam in which giveaways of merchandise are used to excite and confuse the audience into purchasing inferior goods at inflated prices.
+The technique involves giving away small but useful items to everyone at the beginning, under the pretense that the auctioneer is distributing valuable merchandise as an advertising promotion by the manufacturer.
+Then the agent exacts a token payment, just pennies, for other items, and then he alternates giveaways of slightly more valuable items with sales of them for almost nothing, confusing the marks as to whether, at any given time, they are putting up money "as a good faith gesture" that they will get back, or whether they are tendering payment.
+When the audience is thoroughly confused, the agents add a final wrinkle: the sale of almost worthless (but apparently valuable) merchandise for what seem like "bargain" prices.
 (A much more detailed description is contained in my ON THE MIDWAY e-book)

 Jenny A merry-go-round.

 Jig Show Black girl show, from "jigaboo", a very uncouth epithet for black people.

 John Robinson To give an abbreviated performance, or to set all the tops on the back end end-to-end to increase the midway's apparent size.